 - When an election is going to be held, your ballot paper will be sent to you in the post.
 Remember, it may not be sent out until four working days before election day, or three working days in Scotland.
 This may not allow enough time for you to return your ballot paper before voting closes, so voting by post may not be the best way for you to vote.
 You may want to consider voting by proxy (someone else voting for you). - If it does not arrive by this time, contact your electoral registration office for a replacement ballot paper.
 In Scotland, contact the returning officer at your local council.
 You must do this by 5pm on election day. - You will need to give your date of birth and signature on this application form, and again when you use your postal vote.
 This information is needed to tackle fraud. - Make sure you return your postal vote so that it arrives by election day, otherwise it will not be counted.
-A Freepost envelope is included in your postal ballot pack.
-But, if you are sending it from overseas, you will need to pay the postage.
+You will need to pay the postage.